Power Morcellator Lawsuits - Cancer Risks

+Power morcellators are used in laparoscopic uterine surgeries, including hysterectomies and myomectomies.
 The main manufacturer of the power morcellator is Ethicon, a subsidiary of Johnson & Johnson.

 The FDA has estimated that 1 in 350 women undergoing surgical procedures where power morcellators are used have undiagnosed uterine sarcoma.
 The type of cancer most frequently seen with the use of this device is known as leiomyosarcoma.

-Morcellator Lawsuit Videos
+Power Morcellator Lawsuit News

 FDA and Scientific Studies Regarding the Power Morcellator

 As the number of laparoscopic and minimally invasive procedures has increased with the introduction of new surgical technologies and techniques, additional safety information has become available regarding the use of LPMs.
 Recent discussions within the patient and clinical communities, as well as the peer-reviewed medical literature, have raised awareness of the risk of spreading unsuspected cancerous tissue beyond the uterus when LPMs are used during gynecologic surgeries intended to treat benign fibroids.
 Numerous case reports and case series have been published that describe the iatrogenic dissemination, implantation, and subsequent growth of unsuspected neoplastic tissue within the peritoneal cavity following laparoscopic morcellation of uterine tissue believed to contain fibroids based on preoperative diagnosis.
 FDA’s recent analysis of available information suggested that the risk of an occult uterine sarcoma in a woman undergoing surgical intervention for presumed fibroids is substantially higher than had previously been assumed or reported.
 FDA’sanalysis also suggested that patient outcomes, including survival, may be significantly adversely impacted from this upstaging of disease.
 To read more, click Guidance for Industry and Food and Drug Administration Staff

 The U.S. Food and Drug Administration is taking immediate steps to help reduce the risk of spreading unsuspected cancer in women being treated for uterine fibroids.
 In an updated safety communication, originally issued in April 2014, the FDA warns against using laparoscopic power morcellators in the removal of the uterus (hysterectomy) or fibroids (myomectomy) in the vast majority of women.
 In an Immediately in Effect (IIE) guidance, the FDA is also recommending that manufacturers of laparoscopic power morcellators include in their product labeling specific safety statements in the form of a boxed warning and two contraindications.
 The IIE guidance allows the FDA to issue its recommendations expeditiously to help address a significant public health issue.